 - If an extension goes beyond the end of the term, you must request an incomplete.
 For more information, see the following section on incompletes.

 - A student cannot "take" an incomplete.
-The student should discuss his or her options with the instructor, and then request the incomplete from the Dean of Student Academic Services before the last day of classes.
+The student should discuss his or her options with the instructor, and then request the incomplete from the Dean of Academic Success before the last day of classes.